parniyanml/DeepRL-Reproducibility-Analysis/README.md

-# Reproducibility Analysis in Deep Reinforcement Learning
+# DeepRL-Reproducibility-Analysis

-This repository contains the comprehensive report and presentation slides for a research project on **Deep Reinforcement Learning (Deep RL)**.
-The project focuses on the critical issue of reproducibility in continuous control tasks.
+A comprehensive study on the reproducibility of Deep Reinforcement Learning algorithms (TRPO, PPO, DDPG, ACKTR) in continuous control tasks.

+## Overview

+Reproducing results for state-of-the-art Deep Reinforcement Learning (RL) methods is often challenging.
+Factors such as non-determinism in standard benchmark environments, intrinsic variance in algorithms, and differences in implementation details can make reported results difficult to interpret.

+This project investigates the challenges posed by reproducibility, experimental techniques, and reporting procedures.
+It illustrates the variability in reported metrics and results when comparing against common baselines and suggests guidelines to make future results in Deep RL more reproducible.

+## Algorithms Studied

+The analysis focuses on the following model-free policy gradient methods:

+* **TRPO** (Trust Region Policy Optimization)
+* **PPO** (Proximal Policy Optimization)
+* **DDPG** (Deep Deterministic Policy Gradient)
+* **ACKTR** (Actor-Critic using Kronecker-Factored Trust Region)

+## Environments

+Experiments were conducted using continuous control tasks from the OpenAI Gym MuJoCo suite, selected for their varying dynamic properties:

+* **HalfCheetah-v1:** Represents stable dynamics where agents generally learn to run forward effectively.
+* **Hopper-v1:** Represents unstable dynamics where agents must balance; failure results in shortened trajectories.
+* **Swimmer-v1:** A fluid-like environment where local optima (e.g., flailing without moving) are common.
+* **Walker2d-v1:** A bipedal locomotion task requiring significant coordination.

+## Key Factors Analyzed

+This study isolates and analyzes specific factors affecting the reproducibility of the algorithms listed above:

+### 1. Hyperparameters and Network Architecture
+The project evaluates the impact of network structures and activation functions on performance.
+* **Architectures:** Multi-Layer Perceptrons (MLP) with varying hidden layer sizes (e.g., 64x64, 400x300, 100x50x25).
+* **Activation Functions:** ReLU, Tanh, Leaky ReLU, and ELU.
+* **Finding:** Performance is highly sensitive to simple changes in activation functions or architecture size.
+For example, DDPG performance can vary significantly depending on whether ReLU or Tanh is used for the critic network.

+### 2. Random Seeds and Trial Counts
+We demonstrate that changing only the random seed can lead to statistically different distributions of results.
+* **Observation:** Averaging a small number of trials (e.g., 5) can produce misleading learning curves.
+* **Recommendation:** Reporting results based on a larger number of trials and utilizing bootstrap confidence intervals is essential for accuracy.

+### 3. Environment Properties
+The study highlights how algorithmic performance is tied to specific environment dynamics.
+* **Dynamics:** DDPG outperforms others in stable environments like HalfCheetah but struggles in unstable environments like Hopper due to exploration noise causing early failures.
+* **Local Optima:** In the Swimmer environment, TRPO significantly outperforms other methods, which often get stuck in local optima (flailing without swimming).

+### 4. Codebase Variations
+We compared different open-source implementations of the same algorithms (e.g., OpenAI Baselines vs. rllab implementations).
+* **Finding:** Implementation details not always reflected in papers can lead to drastic differences in performance.
+A comparison of TRPO codebases showed significant divergence in average returns despite using identical hyperparameters.

+## Evaluation Metrics

+To ensure robust reporting, this project utilizes the following metrics:
+* **Average Return:** The mean cumulative reward over the learning process.
+* **Confidence Intervals:** 95% bootstrap confidence intervals to visualize the variance in performance.
+* **Significance Testing:** Application of statistical tests (e.g., Kolmogorov-Smirnov, t-tests) to determine if improvements are statistically significant.

+## Conclusion

+The results indicate that sources of non-determinism—both internal (random seeds, environment dynamics) and external (hyperparameters, codebases)—contribute heavily to the difficulty of reproducing baselines.
+To sustain progress in the field, it is critical to report all experimental details, release codebases, and use proper statistical significance metrics rather than relying solely on maximum rewards or top-N trials.

+## Author and Credits

 **Author:** Parniyan Malekzadeh
-**Supervisor:** Prof. Mohammad Hossein Manshaei
+**Supervisor:** Dr. Manshaei
-**Institution:** Isfahan University of Technology (IUT)
+**Institution:** Isfahan University of Technology

-##  Project Overview
-Reproducing state-of-the-art Deep RL results is often challenging due to non-determinism in standard benchmarks and intrinsic variance in algorithms.
-This project investigates these challenges by conducting a comparative analysis of policy gradient methods.

-We examine the impact of:
-- **Hyperparameters** (Network architecture, Activation functions like ReLU/Tanh)
-- **Random Seeds** and statistical significance
-- **Environment Dynamics** (MuJoCo environments: HalfCheetah, Hopper, Swimmer)

-##  Algorithms Implemented & Analyzed
-The study evaluates the performance and stability of the following algorithms:
-- **TRPO** (Trust Region Policy Optimization)
-- **DDPG** (Deep Deterministic Policy Gradient)
-- **PPO** (Proximal Policy Optimization)
-- **ACKTR** (Actor-Critic using Kronecker-Factored Trust Region)

-##  Key Results
-- **Sensitivity:** The analysis highlights how minor changes in codebases or hyperparameters can lead to drastically different results.
-- **Reporting Standards:** We propose guidelines for more robust experimental reporting, emphasizing the necessity of confidence intervals over simple average returns.
-- **Performance:** Comparative plots demonstrate the variance of algorithms like DDPG versus more stable methods like PPO across different random seeds.

-##  Contents
-- `report/`: The detailed project report (PDF), including mathematical formulations and experimental results.
-- `slides/`: Presentation slides summarizing the methodology and findings.

----
-*This project was conducted under the supervision of the Department of Electrical and Computer Engineering at IUT.*